Work

 REFLECTIONS

-The biggest strength of this redesign is that every decision was informed by its prospective users.
+Even though the redesign didn’t cause the company-wide change that I hoped for, it was still a successful redesign.
+Its biggest strength was that every decision was informed by its prospective users.
 The stark difference between the original POS and my redesign makes me wonder if the original developers even consulted cashiers.

 Tommy Agarwal